-On the lookout for an authentic Irish pub on your trip to Whistler?
-Well the Dubh Linn Gate owners managed to design and transport this Village Stroll pub all the way from Ireland!
-So how’s that’s for authenticity?
+Are you on the lookout for an authentic Irish pub on your trip to Whistler?
+Well, the Dubh Linn Gate owners managed to design and transport this Village Stroll pub all the way from Ireland!
+So, how’s that for authenticity?

-I head to the “Dubh” for their perfect 20 oz pints, live music and twice daily happy hours, all of which comes accompanied with a heavy dose of Irish cheer and hearty pub food that’ll stick right to your ribs.
+I head to the “Dubh” for their perfect 20 oz pints, live music and twice-daily happy hours, all of which come accompanied by a heavy dose of Irish cheer and hearty pub food that’ll stick right to your ribs.